Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

-For the nonlinear posterior mean approximation \citep{Jiang2017}, we used a simple multilayer perceptron (MLP) that acts on each row of $Y$ independently before compressing the dataset to a scalar summary.
+For the nonlinear posterior mean approximation \citep{Jiang2017}, we used a multilayer perceptron (MLP) that acts on each row of $z$ independently before compressing to a scalar summary.
 This architecture shares weights across all observations and is permutation invariant \citep{Chan2018}.
-The MLP has three fully connected layers (16, 16, and 1 hidden units) followed by mean-pooling across the $n$ observations; we used $\tanh$ activation functions between layers throughout.
+The MLP has three fully connected layers (16, 16, and 1 hidden units) followed by mean-pooling across the $n$ observations; we used $\tanh$ activation functions throughout.
 The network was implemented in PyTorch \citep{Paszke2019} and trained as described in the preceding section with a mini-batch size of $512$.

-Finally, we employed a conditional MDN with $k=2$ Gaussian components to estimate the posterior and learn MDN-compressed summaries \citep{Bishop1994,Papamakarios2016}.
-To evaluate the mixture logits $\eta(t)$, locations $\mu(t)$, and log-scales $\kappa(t)$ as a function of the summary $t$ we used independent two-layer MLPs (16 and $k$ hidden layers).
-The approximate posterior is thus
+Finally, we used a conditional MDN with $k=2$ Gaussian components to estimate the posterior and learn MDN-compressed summaries \citep{Bishop1994,Papamakarios2016}.
+To evaluate mixture logits $\eta(t)$, locations $\mu(t)$, and log-scales $\kappa(t)$ as a function of the summary $t$ we used independent two-layer MLPs (16 and $k$ hidden layers).
+The posterior density estimator is thus

 where $\softmax_j \parentheses{\eta} = \exp\eta_j / \sum_{l=1}^k\exp\eta_l$.